When choosing your musky rod and reel you will most likely first need to consider do you want a spinning setup or a baitcaster one?

 With reels, you usually get what you pay for and the backbone of any good musky combo is a high-quality reel.

 Your choice of Musky fishing rod and reel combo will for the most part be influenced by just how big a lure you intend on either casting or trolling.

-If you are planning on tossing large bucktails over a great distance then you will definitely need a baitcasting reel in the 400 size maybe even going as high as a 500.
+If you are planning on tossing large bucktails over a great distance then you will definitely need a baitcasting reel in the 400 sizes maybe even going as high as a 500.

 When it comes to musky a bigger stronger reel is a must.
 You’ll need a drag setting that is rated to at least 20 lbs.

-Gear ratio is another important feature to get right.
+The gear ratio is another important feature to get right.
 A higher gear ratio will allow you to retrieve a lot more line per turn of the reel handle than a lower ratio.
-However the lower ratio does give you a lot more cranking power when it comes to reeling in a large musky.
+However, the lower ratio does give you a lot more cranking power when it comes to reeling in a large musky.

 Seeing as you will be casting quite a lot the best rod choice will be much heavier and longer than say a standard bass casting rod.

-For musky aim for a setup with that is at a bare minimum of 7'6" in length.
-The sweet spot is in and around 8 feet in length with a fast action and a medium to heavy power rating.
+For musky aim for a setup that is at a bare minimum of 7’6″ in length.
+The sweet spot is in and around 8 feet in length with fast action and a medium to heavy power rating.

 The longer rods give you a much better casting distance than a sorter one.
 With bigger and better casting you can cover a lot more water throughout the day.

 Power-wise looks for a medium to heavy power rated rod.
 Most modern rods will come with both a power rating and a lure size range for which the rod is best suited.